 Under the Act, a shareholder may bring an action in the circuit court of the county in which the principal place of business or registered office of the corporation is located to establish that the actions of the directors or those in control of the corporation are illegal, fraudulent, or willfully unfair and oppressive to the corporation or the shareholder. shareholder establishes grounds for relief, the court may make an order or grant relief as it considers appropriate, including an award of damages to the corporation or a shareholder.
-Under the bill, an action seeking an award of damages would have to be commenced within six years after the cause of action had accrued, or within two years after the shareholder discovered or reasonably should have discovered the cause of action, whichever occurred first.
+The bill specifies that a shareholder could bring a "direct action" under these provisions in addition or instead of any other action that could be available to a shareholder or a corporation.
+Under the bill, an action seeking an award of damages would have to be commenced within three years after the cause of action had accrued, or within two years after the shareholder discovered or reasonably should have discovered the cause of action, whichever occurred first.